 Under GLBA, all security event information must be logged and reviewed.
 FFIEC also has guidelines in place for identifying specific log sources (including firewalls, IDS, and anti-spam) and analyzing them for potentially threatening network activity, as well as related procedures for incident response and reporting IOCs.

 According to requirement 10, PCI DSS also mandates continuous tracking and monitoring of access to network resources and payment data, including the use of logs to facilitate tracking and forensic analysis in the event of a breach.

 Required Policies and Processes

-Financial institutions, in accordance with GLBA, must establish and uphold security policies for incident reporting and responding.
+Financial institutions and such companies, in accordance with GLBA, must establish and uphold security policies for incident reporting and responding.
 In addition, any staff who process and/or store GLBA data are expected to undergo annual security awareness training.
 These rules also apply to any third-party service provider handling GLBA data on behalf of another organization.

 GLBA also requires timely patching for security updates.
 Similarly, PCI DSS requires the use of up-to-date security controls (like firewalls).
 Finally, FFIEC has guidelines that cover everything from end-of-life management for applications to version control and more.

 Since many financial institutions engage third parties to provide a broad range of products and services, many of the laws and regulations pertaining to information security require vendor due diligence.
 In fact, cybercriminals routinely exploit third parties' weak security to gain access to the larger entities they serve.